Without This Skill, You Won't Succeed

 What did every one of them say?

 Sales skills.
-Without solid sales skills they all felt success is almost impossible—in any field.
+They all felt success is almost impossible--in any field--without solid sales skills.

-But if you think of “selling” as explaining the logic and benefits of a decision, then everyone—business owner or not—needs sales skills: To convince others an idea makes sense, to show bosses or investors how a project or business will generate a return, to help employees understand the benefits of a new process, etc.
+But if you think of selling as explaining the logic and benefits of a decision, then everyone--business owner or not--needs sales skills: to convince others that an idea makes sense, to show bosses or investors how a project or business will generate a return, to help employees understand the benefits of a new process, etc.

 Understanding the sales process, and how to build long-term customer relationships, is incredibly important regardless of the industry or career you choose.
 Spending time in a direct sales role is an investment that will pay dividends forever.